jpotts15/Network_Labs_with_ClaudeCode/README.md

 <img width="771" height="871" alt="homelab drawio" src="https://github.com/user-attachments/assets/849ad28f-59c4-4d3a-9490-8ba2407cb7d5" />

 ## Lab Generation
-In short I tell claude code to generate a lab with some
+In short I tell claude code to generate a lab with some parameters like a 3 tier clos like topology using cisco nexus virtual switches, give it a baseline config w/ a IGP and build a vxlan overlay, document in bookstack and use netbox as an IPAM

+## ToDo
+1. Build a improved lab manager (rpi) and document so I don't end up redoing this next year
+2. Integrate containerlabs and GNS3 into seperate MCPs
+3. Integrate a secrets manager
+4. Integrate a ansible/ automation orchestration platform

 ##Claude Generated Overview
 ---